Mom and Dad (How I Met Your Mother): Plot

 As best man, Ted is entrusted with an autographed Wayne Gretzky photograph Barney plans to give to Robin as a wedding gift.
 When Ted's calligraphy ink spills on the photo, he has three main suspects which include Billy Zabka who may have done it to try to reclaim the best man position from Ted.
 Ted, however, learns that Zabka was getting a massage at the time.
 When the other two suspects are discounted, Lily convinces Ted that he is being paranoid and that his own carelessness caused the accident.
 When cleaning the ink off the photograph, however, Lily finds it is a photograph of Zabka, while Ted discovers that it was Jerome getting the massage in Zabka's name.
 Lily tackles Billy and they confront him; he confesses that the "bad guy" roles he played in the 1980s led to widespread revilement, and being temporarily promoted as best man was a rare affirmation of his character, and he intended to be the 'good guy' by finding a replacement for the photo.
 He realizes, however, that he allowed himself to truly become a bad guy and he apologizes.
 Ted decides to tell Barney Billy's version of events, though Barney does not reassign the best man duties.

 Daphne and Marshall seem to finally get along well together, but Daphne's mood sours after her daughter, hearing that Daphne might miss her Model UN speech, tells her not to come; this reveals that the story Daphne told Marshall in Minneapolis was not really a lie as she had claimed.
 Daphne explains that her daughter, who lives with Daphne's ex-husband, does not understand that Daphne spends time away to support the family.
 Marshall insists on bringing Daphne to the speech recital, which they reach in time, correctly believing that Daphne's daughter will forgive her as long as she shows up.
-Daphne is proud when her daughter gives an aggressive speech that praises oil and denounces environmentalism; Marshall, feeling uneasy, says farewell to Daphne and excuses himself and Marvin to continue their journey to Farhampton.
+Marshall says farewell to Daphne and excuses himself and Marvin to continue their journey to Farhampton.

-In the end, Jerry successfully finds Ranjit's limousine and demands his wife back (whom he reported missing to the police).
+In the end, Jerry successfully finds Ranjit's limousine and demands his wife back.

+Production

+"Mom and Dad" features series regulars Josh Radnor as Ted Mosby, Jason Segel as Marshall Eriksen, Neil Patrick Harris as Barney Stinson, Alyson Hannigan as Lily Aldrin, and Cobie Smulders as Robin Scherbatsky.
+The episode guest stars John Lithgow.
+Executive producer Craig Thomas previously stated that they had plans to bring back Lithgow following his introduction in "Legendaddy".

 Critical reception

-Bill Kuchman of Popculturology singled out the lack of the Mother as the show's biggest problem now, saying, "Once we've seen The Mother, and with every additional time she's in an episode, it becomes harder to go back to an episode that she's not in."

 The A.V.
 Club's Donna Bowman graded the episode a B+.

 Max Nicholson of IGN gave the episode 5.0/10, saying that it squandered another half-hour of the wedding weekend with three subpar storylines.

 Angel Cohn at Television Without Pity gave the episode a D.